 In the white collar practice area, James has represented clients or participated in the following:

 - Successful defense of one the largest securities and wire fraud indictments of the President and CEO of private financial services firm brought by the Westchester District Attorney’s Office, New York

 - Successful appeal of a federal conviction of a New York City Police Officer for civil rights violations in the Eastern District of New York

 - Successful defense of an individual financial services representative in a multi-defendant indictment for insider trading and tax evasion in the Southern District of New York

 - Defense of RICO and money laundering offenses against an international customs broker in the Southern District of New York

 - Defense of money laundering and financial disclosure violations of financial service professionals in the Eastern District of New York

-Prior to attending law school, as a Special Agent for the United States, James was responsible for conducting international money laundering and narcotics investigations.
-His duties included criminal and regulatory investigations, as well as assisting U.S. Attorney Offices in trial preparation.
+Prior to attending law school, James served as a Special Agent for the United States and was responsible for conducting international money laundering and narcotics investigations.
+His duties included criminal, enforcement and regulatory investigations, as well as assisting various U.S. Attorney Offices in trial preparation.
 After September 11, 2001, he transferred to the newly created Department of Homeland Security in a counter-terrorism capacity.

 Immediately prior to joining Barton LLP, James was with Stevens & Lee.